Honolulu Park Place

 No analysis available

-Several listings explicitly indicate comprehensive building insurance/walls-in coverage, including statements that the building is '100% insured' and that the Board contracted hurricane insurance to cover 100% of replacement cost.
-Based on these explicit remarks, the building is marked fully insured with high confidence.
+Several listings explicitly state the HOA provides full/comprehensive building insurance (walls-in coverage), including at least one listing quoting '100% insured' and another noting the Board contracted hurricane insurance covering 100% of replacement cost.
+Based on these explicit statements, the building is marked fully insured.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.